facebookincubator/CP-Bench/README.md

 You can find other examples in the run_model.sh script to generate reference log files for other GPU types.

-2. After you generating a reference log file, you can execute the run_model.sh script (note this scripts currently supports 4 GPU types, make adjustments if needed).
+After you generating a reference log file, you can execute the run_model.sh script (note this scripts currently supports 4 GPU types and enable sdc check by default, make adjustments if needed).

     Important: You need to modify run_model.sh script to specify the reference log file you generated in step 1.

 ```
-conda activate [your-env-name]
+conda activate [your-env-name] (or source /conda/bin/activate if you use pre-compiled conda Env)
 ./run_model.sh -t 1800 -g h100_96GB
 ```